dnielsen/redis_on_windows/README.md

 ## Windows Subsystem for Linux

 Yes, you heard right.
 Starting with Windows 10 (v1709 - 2017-09, Fall Creators Update), you can run at least a half-dozen flavors of Linux on the Windows Subsystem for Linux (WSL), and you can run Redis on top of that.
 No VM required.
 No Docker either.
-Sure, you can download the Redis-CLI and connect to [Redis Enterprise Cloud](https://redislabs.com/redis-enterprise/cloud/ "Redis database-as-a-service") running Redis-as-a-Service on [AWS, Azure, GCP, Pivotal Web Services or Heroku](https://redislabs.com/redis-enterprise/cloud/access/ "Redis Enterprise Cloud").
-I often encourage this for trying sample code.
-But ever since [Jessica Dean](https://twitter.com/jldeen "Jessica Dean on Twitter") explained how it works at the [SVDevOps Meetup](https://www.meetup.com/SVDevOps/events/235908130/ "Getting started with BASH on Windows 10"), I recommend Windows 10 users run Redis on their own machines.
+Sure, you can [download the Redis-CLI](https://github.com/dmajkic/redis/downloads "redis-2.4.5-win32-win64.zip") and connect to [Redis Enterprise Cloud](https://redislabs.com/redis-enterprise/cloud/ "Redis database-as-a-service") running Redis-as-a-Service on [AWS, Azure, GCP, Pivotal Web Services or Heroku](https://redislabs.com/redis-enterprise/cloud/access/ "Redis Enterprise Cloud").
+I've recommended this in the past for trying simple Redis commands from a Windows machine.
+But ever since [Jessica Dean](https://twitter.com/jldeen "Jessica Dean on Twitter") explained how it works in her talk at the [SVDevOps Meetup](https://www.meetup.com/SVDevOps/events/235908130/ "Getting started with BASH on Windows 10"), I recommend Windows 10 users run Redis on their own machines.

 ## How do I know if I have Windows 10